Documentation

 Swap Options

-The hx-swap attribute supports many options for tuning the swapping behavior of htmx.
+The hx-swap attribute also supports options for tuning the swapping behavior of htmx.
 For

 example, by default htmx will swap in the title of a title tag found anywhere in the new content.
 You can turn this